Coulomb phase corrections to the transverse analyzing power $A_N(t)$ in high energy forward proton-proton scattering: Acknowledgments

-The author is thankful to Nigel Buttimore and Boris Kopeliovich for informative discussions and acknowledges support from the Office of Nuclear Physics in the Office of Science of the US Department of Energy.
+The author is thankful to Nigel Buttimore, Boris Kopeliovich, and Michal Krelina for informative discussions and acknowledges support from the Office of Nuclear Physics in the Office of Science of the US Department of Energy.
+This work is authored by employees of Brookhaven Science Associates, LLC under Contract No. DE-SC0012704 with the U.S. Department of Energy.